-Here is an outstanding history and analysis of Bostic's playing style in a college Thesis written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."
+Here is a detailed analysis of Bostic's playing style in a college Thesis written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."

 Are their any filmed performances of Earl Bostic?
 As far as I know, only one: Bostic acts and plays saxophone in this Stepin Fetchit film short "Lazy Richard."
 Bostic is in the opening scene knocking on the door,then later he plays a brief solo with a band, it sounds like a trumpet.

 “Flamingo” (from The Very Best of Earl Bostic, Collectables).
 Bostic, alto saxophone; unidentified group.
 Recorded in 1951.